supercharge/docs/collections.md

 #### first
-The `first` method returns the first item in the collection:
+The `first` method returns the first item in the collection.
+It won’t remove the item from the original collection:

 ```js
 await Collect([ 1, 2, 3 ]).first()